Launching Burp Suite from the Command Line

 In the command prompt window, type:

 If Java is installed, you will see a message like: java version "1.7.0_67".

 Burp requires a computer with the official Java Runtime Environment (64-bit edition, version 1.7 or later) installed.

 From the Oracle website, download the latest Java Runtime Environment (JRE), run the installer, and then open a new command prompt and start again.

-With Java installed, on some platforms you may be able to run Burp directly by double-clicking the Burp JAR file.
-However, it is preferable to launch Burp from the command line, as this gives you more control over its execution, in particular the amount of memory that your computer assigns to Burp.
+However, it is preferable to launch the Burp JAR file from the command line, as this gives you more control over its execution, in particular the amount of memory that your computer assigns to Burp.
 To do this, in your command prompt type a command like:

 java -jar -Xmx2G /path/to/burp.jar